LimeChain/etherlime/docs/source/etherlime-cli.rst

     etherlime init

 Running this command will install ``etherlime`` in the directory you've run it and will create ``deployment`` directory with ``deploy.js`` prepared for you to use.
 You can use this file to write your deployment procedure.
+It also create ``test`` directory where you can write your tests.
+It comes with an ``exampleTest.js`` file which you can use as a start point.

 Deployment
 ----------